mndillon/toki-pona-nanpa-linja-n/README.md

 - Contains **s**, which no digit word has
 - Meaning evokes “division”
 - Clean separator word
+- Can use **kipisi ala** for multiply without getting confused with divide by zero

 ### tasa / masa / wasa
 - Contain **s**, which no digit word has